CM2Walki/TF2/README.md

 ## `tf2:sourcemod`
 This is another specialized image.
 It contains both [Metamod:Source](https://www.sourcemm.net) and the popular server plugin [SourceMod](https://www.sourcemod.net) which can be found in the addons directory.
 [SourceMod](https://www.sourcemod.net) supports a wide variety of additional plugins that can be found [here](https://www.sourcemod.net/plugins.php).

+## `tf2:[variant]-x64`
+A 64-bit version of all three variants, i.e. `latest-x64`, `metamod-x64`, and `sourcemod-x64`.
+This will run a fully 64-bit server, `srcds_linux64`, with a 64-bit version of Metamod or SourceMod.
+### Which to use?
+If you require SourceMod and aren't fully sure whether your plugins work on 64-bit servers, it's better to use the normal 32-bit variant, `tf2:sourcemod`.
+If you want to run a server without any plugins, `tf2:latest-x64` is preferred.

 # Contributors
 [![Contributors Display](https://badges.pufler.dev/contributors/CM2Walki/tf2?size=50&padding=5&bots=false)](https://github.com/CM2Walki/tf2/graphs/contributors)